In Mauritania, push to phase out private schools divides opinion

 He told Al Jazeera that the reforms are designed to tackle systemic inequalities.

-“Everyone will wear the same uniform, sit at the same table, from the south to the north, and education will be the same thing,” the official said.
+“Everyone will wear the same uniform, sit at the same table, from the south to the north, and education will be the same thing,” he said.

 Located where the Arab world meets sub-Saharan Africa, Mauritania has historically been racially segregated, with the Arab-Berber population having political and economic dominance over the majority Haratin population, an Arabised Black group that was historically enslaved.
 Slavery was abolished in 1981 and criminalised in 2007.

-Afro-Mauritanians, who make up about 30 percent of the population and do not speak Arabic, have also long complained of discrimination based on their languages and their colour.
+Afro-Mauritanians, who make up about 30 percent of the population and do not speak Arabic, have long complained of discrimination based on their languages and their colour.
+Geographical divides overlap with social fractures, too.

 Afro-Mauritanians are predominantly from the impoverished south of the country, where climate shocks resulting in erratic rainfall and drought have affected farming.
 Arabic-speaking groups are mainly in the richer coastal regions, which depend on fishing, or the northern regions rich in iron and gold.